 What Else Helps?

 Your doctor and a dietitian are great resources to help you figure out what foods work best for you.
 Keep them in the loop on how you feel and what you eat.
 They can answer your questions and help you get the nutrition you need.

 You may find that you do better with smaller meals throughout the day instead of three big ones.
 When you make your diet plan, think about foods that you can carry with you for healthy snacks.

 Foods That May Fight UC

 Some research shows that certain nutrients may help fight the irritation and swelling in your gut caused by UC.
 Scientists have studied how linoleic acid (found in foods such as walnuts, olive oil, egg yolks, and coconut oil) affects people with the condition.
 Although everyone needs this "good" fat, don’t overdo it, since there is some evidence it may play a role in inflammation if you get too much.

 Other studies show that an omega-3 fatty acid called EPA (eicosapentaenoic acid) may fight inflammation.
 This is another “good” fat that blocks certain chemicals in your body called leukotrienes.
 Fish oil is a good source of EPA.
 In some studies, folks with UC saw some benefits when they took high doses.
 Many people, though, didn't like the fishy taste.
-There is also some evidence that adding fish oil to aminosalicylates (meds called 5-asa) may be helpful, but this isn’t proven.
-DHA is another omega-3 found in fish oil that can flight inflammation and is used by people with UC.
+There is also some evidence that adding fish oil to aminosalicylates (meds called 5-ASA) may be helpful, but this isn’t proven.
+DHA is another omega-3 found in fish oil that can flight inflammation and is used by some people with UC.